What is a car service? Car service checklist

 A car service is a health check with routine maintenance for your vehicle which assesses everything from your engine’s fluid levels to the general wear and tear of your car.

-A service is usually undertaken by a mechanic and the most in-depth of them involve around 50 or more system and component checks, adjustments, and parts replacement.
+A service is usually undertaken by a mechanic and the most in-depth of them involve multiple system and component checks, adjustments, and parts replacement.

 Why do I need a car service?